foolmarks/mnist_estimator/README.md

 # MNIST classification using TensorFlow Estimator API

-This is a simple example of MNIST hadwritten digit classification using the TensorFlow Estimator API.
+This is a simple example of MNIST handwritten digit classification using the TensorFlow Estimator API.